Rohitpatidar1432/Rohitpatidar1432/README.md

 - 👋 Hi, I’m @Rohitpatidar1432
-- 👀 I’m interested in ...Instagram hacking
+- 👀 I’m interested in ...Capture the Flag (CTF)
 - 🌱 I’m currently learning ...
 Ethical hacking
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...